Therapy in Boston and online across MA - Specializing in DBT, Trauma & Anxiety

 Many of my clients feel like they’re never enough - no matter how hard they try.
 They're the kind, funny, deeply compassionate ones.
 The people-pleasers and caretakers.

-The ones who suppress their own needs, mask their pain with humor or perfectionism, and wonder if something’s just missing.
-Many come from families where attention was focused elsewhere - on a sibling’s mental health, or on surviving chaos - and they learned to cope by pushing through, staying quiet, and being “fine.”
+They’ve learned to suppress their own needs, mask their pain with humor or perfectionism, and wonder if something’s just missing.
+Many of my clients come from families where attention was focused elsewhere - on a sibling’s mental health, or simply surviving chaos.
+So they coped by pushing through, staying quiet, and being “fine.”

-Now, those old survival strategies aren’t working anymore.
-Big emotions feel too big.
+Now, those old strategies aren’t working anymore.
+Big emotions feel overwhelming.
 Relationships feel confusing.
-Pretending to be fine isn’t cutting it and they’re ready for something to change.
+Pretending to be fine isn’t cutting it - and they’re ready for something to change.

 Hi, I’m Betsy Harris, LICSW (she/her)